warewulf/warewulf-web-old/docs/enchiridion/introduction.md

 ## The Warewulf Vision

-Warewulf has had a number of iterations over the last 20 years, but it's design tenants have always remained the same.
+Warewulf has had a number of iterations over the last 20 years, but its design tenants have always remained the same.
 A simple, scalable, stateless (however some versions were able to provision stateful), and very flexible operating system provisioning system for all types of clusters.
 This is an overview of how Warewulf works.

 ## About Warewulf